Best holiday rental deals in Quebec

 Rent a holiday home, apartment or cottage in Quebec from just £15 per night

 Most popular holiday lettings with a fireplace

 Holiday Letting Price Information in Quebec

 This graph displays average prices of the holiday cottages and holiday apartments located in Quebec.
-Québec is more expensive in December (15/12 - 22/12), where prices are on average £156 a night.
-Conversely, the cheapest average prices are in a week of October (12/10 - 19/10).
+Québec is most expensive in July (27/07 - 03/08), when prices are on average £133 a night.
+Conversely, the cheapest average prices are in one week of December (22/12 - 29/12).

 Holiday Home Availability Information in Quebec

 Check out the graph above to find out how many holiday rentals are available in Quebec (in %).
-More people travel to Québec a week in December (22/12 - 29/12).
-So far, 45% of the rentals are occupied this week.
-It is easier to find a rental in a week of March (30/03 - 06/04), as only 17% of the accommodations are booked.
+More people travel to Québec during a week in December (22/12 - 29/12).
+So far, 63% of the Québec holiday lettings are occupied this week.
+It is easier to find a rental during one week of April (27/04 - 04/05), when only 14% of the holiday lettings on offer are booked.

 Rent a holiday apartment in Quebec and discover Canada

 Quebec is one of the largest and most fascinating states in Canada.
 A holiday home in Quebec puts you at the heart of the action.
 From Montreal to Quebec City and from the scenic Gaspé to the plains surrounding the St. Lawrence River, Quebec will charm and delight anybody who visits with its beauty and diversity.